OpenNews/srccon/program.md

 SRCCON attendees tend to arrive on Wednesday and leave Friday evening or Saturday, depending on how the flight times work out.
 Our general conference schedule will look like this:

-**Wednesday**
-Evening meetup for session facilitators, starting around 6pm.
+**Wednesday:** Evening meetup for session facilitators, starting around 6pm.

-**Thursday**
-Registration in the morning, with conference programming from about 9am to 6pm, followed by an evening full of informal activities at the venue.
+**Thursday:** Registration in the morning, with conference programming from about 9am to 6pm, followed by an evening full of informal activities at the venue.

-**Friday**
-Conference programming from about 9am to 6pm.
+**Friday:** Conference programming from about 9am to 6pm.

 Check [our logistics page](/logistics) for information about our conference hotel and other ways we hope to make it easier for you to take part in SRCCON.